oracle-livelabs/database/kubernetes-for-oracledbas/deploy-stack/deploy-stack.md

 # Provision and Configure the Cloud Infrastructure

-"And sure enough, even waiting will end... if you can just wait long enough."
-\- William Faulkner

 ## Introduction

 In this lab, you will provision and configure the Oracle Cloud resources required for the Workshop using *Oracle Resource Manager (ORM)*.
 ORM will stand-up the Infrastructure using *Terraform* and perform some basic Configuration using *Ansible*.